 Surgery is the main way to treat most types of testicular cancer.
-The goal is to remove as much cancer, and save as much of the testicles and how they work.
+The goal is to remove as much cancer and save as much of the testicles and how they work as possible.

 This can be done in 2 ways:

-A radical inguinal orchiectomy is the removal of one or both testicles.
+A radical inguinal orchiectomy is the removal of 1 or both testicles.
 They’re taken out through the groin instead of the scrotum.
 This helps lower the risk of spreading any cancer.

 A prosthetic (fake) testicle will be placed so the scrotum will look normal.
 This can be done at the same time as the procedure or later.

 If cancer spreads beyond the testicle, it's mainly found in nearby lymph nodes.
 A retroperitoneal lymph node dissection (RPLND) is done to take these out.
 RPLND is a long and complex surgery.

 If it’s done as open, a long cut is made in the belly.
 This lets the doctor get to the organs and lymph nodes.
 All lymph nodes from the sheet of muscle right above the stomach down to the pelvis are checked.
 Each one is looked at closely.
 If it shows signs of cancer, it's taken out.

 During a laparoscopy, tools are placed into small cuts in the belly.
 In most cases, you will get better faster with this type of surgery.

 This can cause some muscle and nerve damage.
 It can also lead to retrograde ejaculation.
 Semen is redirected to the bladder instead of through the urethra and out of the body during ejaculation.
 This can cause problems with your ability to father children.

 Surgery for testicular cancer.
 American Cancer Society website.
 Available at: https://www.cancer.org/cancer/testicular-cancer/treating/surgery.html.
 Accessed October 1, 2020.